 You can add more sugar if you want, I always tend to use less sugar in everything I make, plus the brown sugar is not as sweet as the regular white granulated sugar, but it I prefer it, as it gives depth and flavour to anything you add it to.

 What to do with leftover cranberry sauce

 If you buy more cranberries and oranges, you can also make a nice batch of Cranberry & orange shortbread cookies, for another festive treat.
 Plus, no one will ever complain about them, they really are yummy.

 Another recipe I love is my Easy Brie and Cranberry Bites -they taste are amazing as they look.
 Plus, they go down a treat for any special occasion too.
 Or how about these simple Healthy Leftover Turkey Wraps with Cranberry Sauce

 And there you have it, a delicious sauce to go with that juicy roast.
 Do give it a go!

 If you’ve liked my HOMEMADE CRANBERRY SAUCE WITH ORANGE JUICE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Add the juice and sugar to a pan and simmer for a few minutes until the sugar has disolved.
+- Add the juice and sugars to a pan and simmer for a few minutes until the sugar has dissolved.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.